CloudCannon/docsycannon-docs/content/en/docs/getting-started/_index.md

 ---
 ## Use as template

-The simplest way to get started is to use DocsyCannon as a template, which gives you a site project that is set up and ready to fill in with your own content.
+Use DocsyCannon as a template, which gives you a site project that is set up and ready to fill in with your own content.
 To do this:

 1\.
 Click **Use this template** on <a target="_blank" rel="noopener" href="https://github.com/tomrcc/docsycannon-template">GitHub</a>